spire-fyi/spire_fyi/README.md

 <img alt="Spire" src="assets/images/spire_logo.png" width="150" height="150">

 > A viewpoint above Solana data.
 Insights and on-chain data analytics, inspired by the community and accessible to all.
-Powered by [Flipside Crypto](https://flipsidecrypto.xyz/), [Helius](https://helius.xyz/) and [SolanaFM APIs](https://docs.solana.fm/).
+Powered by [Flipside Crypto](https://flipsidecrypto.xyz/), [Helius](https://helius.xyz/), [SolanaFM](https://docs.solana.fm/) and [HowRare](https://howrare.is/api).

 Spire is a Solana-focused on-chain data platform that aims to provide in-depth data and insights to add value to the Solana ecosystem.
 Focusing on analyses we think are interesting, we provide a place where users and developers can regularly check for Solana ecosytem information, as well as deeper dives into specific areas.